St. Vincent warns of volcanic eruption, orders evacuations

-Prime Minister Ralph Gonsalves said in a press conference that people have to be vaccinated if they go aboard a cruise ship or are granted temporary refuge in other nearby islands.
+Prime Minister Ralph Gonsalves said in a press conference that people have to be vaccinated if they go aboard a cruise ship or are granted temporary refuge in another island.
+He said two Royal Caribbean cruise ships are expected to arrive by Friday and a third one in the coming days, as well as two Carnival cruise ships by Friday.
+Islands that have said they would accept evacuees include St. Lucia, Grenada, Barbados and Antigua.

+“Not everything is going to go perfect, but if we all cooperate ... we will come through this stronger than ever,” Gonsalves said.

-Gonsalves said he was talking to other Caribbean governments to accept people’s ID cards if they don’t have a passport.
+He noted that he was talking to Caribbean governments to accept people’s ID cards if they don’t have a passport.

 “This is an emergency situation, and everybody understands that,” he said.